kerryhuang1/tree-visualizer/README.md

 # Tree Visualizer

-Simple visualizer designed for CS61A's implementation of the Tree data-type using Python3 and the graphics.py library written by John Zelle.
+Simple visualizer designed for CS61A's implementation of the Tree datatype using Python3 and an online graphics library.

 ![Tree Visualizer Demo](demo.gif)